 Looking to travel abroad for the summer break?
 What a great time to experience the world!
 It just comes at a bit of a higher price this time of year—you’re now into high season for flights, accommodations and attractions.
 But if you’re a student, you’ll have a bit of an advantage!
 You probably know that there are some pretty good deals here at home, if you have a valid student card.
 And the same goes for your travels abroad!
 Plan ahead and you could really save yourself some cash.

 4 budget travel tips – make the most of your hard-earned cash

 Get an International Student Identity Card (ISIC)

 The ISIC card is internationally recognized and helps you vacation on a budget, with travel, accommodation, entertainment, food, tourist attractions and more.

 And don’t forget to check if your Canadian Passport is valid in the country or countries you’re planning to visit… otherwise, you won’t be catching that discounted flight or visiting that exhibit, without the right documentation!

 Check out flights and tours in person, if possible.

-- Check out flights and tours online and if possible, in person.
-I recently went in to ask some questions about a tour I’m planning and got 5% off for joining their meet-up group.
-No brainer!
-Not only did I get a discount but I also joined a group of travellers who love to share their travel stories.
+While we all spend time looking for the top budget travel websites, it’s good to shop around in person too.
+I once went in to ask some questions about a tour I was interested in, because I couldn’t get all the details online.
+I ended up walking out with a 5% discount on the tour package, simply for joining their meet-up group.
+Not only did I get a discount, but I also joined a group of travellers who love to share their experiences.
+Win-win!